-Ingredients to Make Keto Crème Brûlée
+Keto Crème Brûlée Ingredients

 For this easy keto dessert, you’ll need just a few basic ingredients that you probably already have in your kitchen.

-- heavy cream – don’t opt for low-fat cream here because we’ll miss the creaminess.
+- Heavy cream – don’t opt for low-fat cream here because we’ll miss the creaminess.

-- sweetener – choose a sweetener replacement that caramelizes nicely and gives that subtle caramel flavor.
+- Sweetener – choose a sweetener replacement that caramelizes nicely and gives that subtle caramel flavor.